cellml/libcellml/docs/dev_contribution.rst

 For larger submissions one of the owners will post a comment on the issue notifying subscribers that they intend to merge the pull request.
 If no further objections are raised, the pull request will be merged and closed.

-A little reminder for the repository owners to check that the :doc:`Review Process <dev_review>` has been followed/(is going to be followed) when merging the pull request.
+A little reminder for the repository owners to check that the :ref:`Review Process <dev_review>` has been followed/(is going to be followed) when merging the pull request.